 Also of interest is that Plano has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Plano telecommute to their jobs.
-Overall, about 7.87% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 7.87% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Do you like to read, write and learn?
 If you move to Plano, you'll likely find that many of your neighbors like to as well.
 Plano is one of the more educated communities in America, with a full 54.92% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.

 The per capita income in Plano in 2010 was $42,366, which is wealthy relative to Texas and the nation.
 This equates to an annual income of $169,464 for a family of four.
 However, Plano contains both very wealthy and poor people as well.